 “My best friend Kirsten (Greist, the other woman who graduated with Haver) and I found out we had the same favorite book,” she says.
 It’s The Things They Carried, by Tim O’Brien.
 She recommends The Mission, The Men and Me by Pete Blaber for what should be at the heart of every leader.
 Finally, she’s reading more Lisa Bevere and specifically Girls With Swords, about being the strong woman God calls her to be.

-Update: After the writing of this piece, Haver became one of the first women to branch transfer to the infantry and now serves as an infantry officer, including the storied Old Guard.
+Update: After the writing of this piece, Haver became one of the first women to branch transfer to the infantry and commanded two companies as an infantry officer, including the storied Old Guard.